tzyian/prep/curation/inbox.md

 memory-consistency (sequential, TSO, weak ordering)

-CS3219
+###  CS3219
-microservices, event storming, CQRS, event sourcing, sagas K8s
+microservices, event storming, CQRS, event sourcing, sagas K8s load balancer
-NGINX, ingress, egress, reverse proxy, API gateway, service registry, partitioning, sharding kafka internals pubsub rabbitmq
+NGINX, ingress, egress, reverse proxy, API gateway, service registry and discovery, partitioning, sharding kafka internals pubsub rabbitmq message queue at least-once, exactly-once
+- What are the trade-offs between monolithic and microservice architectures?
+- What are the different caching strategies (write-through, write-behind, cache-aside)?
+- - What is backpressure and how do systems handle it?
+- What is fan-out and fan-in in distributed task processing? coupling asnychronous, message queues

-CS2105  Networking
+### CS2105  Networking

-CS2107 Security
+### CS2107 Security

-atomic vars, test-and-set, compare-and-swap epoll (i know its sth about io but i cant rmb if i even learnt this) pipes and redirects mutexes semaphores condvars (i cant rmb jack abt condvars)
+epoll (i know its sth about io but i cant rmb if i even learnt this) pipes and redirects mutexes semaphores condvars (i cant rmb jack abt condvars)

-Distributed
-CAP thm
-Paxos, zookeeper, etcd, raft,

-AI
+### Devops
 devops, grafana, kubernetes, docker, loki, prometheus, argo, flux, helm, kustomize,

-CS2107 Security
-How oauth2, oauth2 pkce works

 Goroutines sockets websockets
 He asked abt security and symm/asymm cryptography

-2 phase locking (i cant rmb shit) database indexes write ahead logs
-2 phase commits (it turns out i never learnt this) cache coherence false sharing
 C++ Memory model (idk what this is) paging race conditions message queues and of course it ends in implement lru cache

-Write a few paragraph on lang choice, mq choice, architecture choice, on everything i have esp 3219

-Oauth oidc pkce

 Fast io

 Io uring